reeseovine/herald/README.md

 ### Node JS (not recommended)
 1. download the source code from the [Releases section](#) and extract it. alternatively you can use `git clone https://github.com/katacarbix/herald` if you have git installed.
 2. open a terminal in the `herald/` directory.
-3.
-  a. if you cloned the source from github, run `npm install && yarn build`
+3. if you cloned the source from github, run `npm install && yarn build`.
-  b. otherwise, run `npm install --only=prod`
+   otherwise, run `npm install --only=prod`.
 4. copy `sample.env` to `.env` and enter your environment variables into this new file.
 5. start herald with `yarn production`. you will need to run this command and leave the terminal open every time you want to start it. you can stop herald with `Ctrl+C`.